 Dairy farmers hate fat cows - they say they’re not working for their keep.
 They say that if the cow is putting on fat, she’s not putting milk in the vat.
 So with dairy cows, it’s mainly a case of making sure they are either maintaining or building up in condition.
 With beef cows, it’s mainly a case of making sure they don’t get too fat.

 What is “condition”?

 It’s mainly fat under the skin (subcutaneous) but it is also internal fat that we cannot see.
 When cows get really skinny it’s also a muscle, and you can see this in an “emaciated” dairy cow which is like a walking toast rack with an udder.
 There are a lot of them about on the North Island at certain times of the year.

 We use a visual score from 1 (severely emaciated) to 10 (grossly obese).
 The scores are assessed by looking (and feeling) at various parts of the animal to assess fat cover and muscle loss.

 Dairy cows go up and down in condition very rapidly - we’ve bred them to do that in New Zealand where we don’t feed lots of high-energy feed during lactation.
 When cows are pouring out more energy in the milk that they can eat, we expect them to “milk off their backs” and lose condition.

 So dairy cows should be around CS 4.5-5 for most of the year.
-Consultants say that dairy cows should be dried off at a CS that they should calve at- and this was at least CS of 5.
+Consultants say that dairy cows should be dried off at a CS that they should calve at - which is at least a CS of 5.
 Most dairy farmers are more likely to dry off around CS 4, assuming that they can build condition back to 5 by good feeding during the dry period.